SouthNotDev/Correlation_DailyUpdate_USD-COP/README.md

 2. Market data ingestion pulls five years of history for USD-COP and key drivers, plus the latest day.
 3. The LLM briefing step turns structured metrics into a human-readable summary.
 4. Publishing saves the results in `reports/briefings/` so they can be embedded or consumed via the GitHub raw URL.
+5. A Buttondown step queues the newsletter so subscribers receive it right after the workflow finishes.

 ## Sample Output - In spanish
 ```